 This one-semester course will provide an opportunity for seniors to read and interact with the literature of world mythology.
 The course will look at the mythology of cultures throughout the world and history including Greek, Norse, Egyptian, African, and many others, and how they impact our world today.
+The study of creation stories as well as the hero's journey will also be a key component of the course.
 The course is intended for students who may or may not be college bound, but want to develop reading, writing, speaking, and critical thinking skills.